zpriddy/SmartThings_PyDash/README.md

 Click the **'Save'** button and then **'Publish -> For Me'**.

 ## ?.
 Configure oauthin.json File
-Copy the sample_oauthin.json from the Documanets folder to the ZP_PyDash folder on your host/server and rename it oauthin.json.
+Copy the 'Documents/sample_oauthin.json' to the 'ZP_PyDash/oauthin.json' on your host/server.
 Once copied open the file in a text editor and past the **'OAuth Client ID'** and **'OAuth Client Secret'** from the last step.
 Also if you are not going to be running this as localhost, enter the server hostname/ip/url here.
 (If you want to chnage the port you will have to chnage it in another spot as well..)

 ## Usage